jeftegoes/DesignPatternsOverviewAndExamples/README.md

 ### 5.2.2.
 Summary

+- Python:
+  - Different realizations of Singleton: Custom allocator, decorator, metaclass
+  - Laziness is easy, just init on first request.
+  - Monostate variation.
+  - Testability issues.
+- Dotnet:
   - Making a 'safe' singleton is easy: construct a static `Lazy<T>` and return its `Value`.
   - Singletons are difficult to test.
   - Instead of directly using a singleton, consider depending on an abstraction (e,g,m an interface).
   - Consider defining singleton lifetime in DI container.

 # 6. Structural